Welsh Highland Railway: Signalling

+Electronic Token System

 One of the disadvantages of the staff and ticket system is that it is very inflexible.
 If a locomotive fails in a station, for example, a token staff may be at the wrong end of a section and will have to be moved by road.
 This situation does not occur under the Electric Token System (ETS), a more advanced system in which tokens can be obtained at either end of a section from a token instrument.

 ETS has been used on the Ffestiniog Railway for many years and the FR Co. were anxious to obtain enough ETS instruments to equip the WHR.
 After a long search, sufficient ETS equipment to operate the entire railway has been obtained from the Irish railway company Iarnród Éireann.
 The equipment became redundant after Iarnród Éireann modernised its signalling systems in the early 2000s.

-As the WHR has no telephone cabling to connect the system, the FR Co. is developing a more modern alternative method of connecting the ETS machines.
-Until the system is finished, the WHR will continue using its current token systems.
+During the reconstruction of the WHR it was believed that installing cabling along the track bed would not be needed and the decision was made not to install cable ducts under any of the crossings.
+As a result traditional ETS as it was originally designed could not be installed without considerable civil engineering to install new ducts along the railway.
+Subsequently the FR Co. developed a more modern alternative method of connecting the ETS machines over the internet called microETS.